-The Alliston & District Humane Society is 100% volunteer run and your participation is critical to the shelter maintaining operations and to the animals in our care.
+The Alliston & District Humane Society is a volunteer organization with paid medical support.
+Your participation is critical to the shelter maintaining operations and to the animals in our care.
 Our volunteers do a wide variety of things throughout the shelter, so if you don't see something here that suits you please contact us.

 NOTICE: ADHS volunteer applications in all areas will be responded to after screening and when a suitable vacancy occurs.